-Table 20.
+Table 16.
 Pin Straps

-Signal Usage When Sampled Comment GPP_B14 / SPKR / TIME_SYNC1 / GSPI0_CS1# Top Swap Override Rising edge of PCH_PWROK The strap has a 20 kohm ± 30% internal pull-down.
+Signal Usage When Sampled Comment GPP_B14 / SPKR Top Swap Override Rising edge of PCH_PWROK The strap has a 20 kohm ± 30% internal pull-down.
 0=>Disable "Top Swap" mode.
 (Default) 1=>Enable "Top Swap" mode.
-This inverts an address on access to SPI, so the processor fetches the alternate boot block instead of the original boot-block.
-PCH will invert the appropriate address lines (A[23:16]) as selected in Top Swap Block size soft strap.
+This inverts an address on access to SPI, so the alternate boot block is fetched instead of the original boot-block.
+The PCH will invert the appropriate address lines (A[23:16]) as selected in Top Swap Block size soft strap.
 Notes: 1.
 The internal pull-down is disabled after PCH_PWROK is high.
-2. Software will not be able to clear the Top Swap (TS) bit (Bus0, Device31, Function0, offset DCh, bit 4) until the system is rebooted.
-3. The status of this strap is readable using the Top Swap bit.
+2. Software will not be able to clear the Top Swap bit until the system is rebooted.
+3. The status of this strap is readable using the Top Swap bit (Bus0, Device31, Function0, offset DCh, bit4).
 4. This signal is in the primary well.
-GPP_B18 / GSPI0_MOSI No Reboot Rising edge of PCH_PWROK The strap has a 20 kohm ± 30% internal pull-down.
+GPP_I18 / GSPI0_MOSI No Reboot Rising edge of PCH_PWROK The strap has a 20 kohm ± 30% internal pull-down.
 0=>Disable "No Reboot" mode.
 (Default) 1=>Enable "No Reboot" mode (PCH will disable the TCO Timer system reboot feature).
 This function is useful when running ITP/XDP.
 Notes: 1.
 The internal pull-down is disabled after PCH_PWROK is high.
 2. This signal is in the primary well.
 GPP_C2 / SMBALERT# TLS Confidentiality Rising edge of RSMRST# This strap has a 20 kohm ± 30% internal pull-down.
 0=>Disable Intel® CSME Crypto Transport Layer Security (TLS) cipher suite (no confidentiality).
 (Default) 1=>Enable Intel® CSME Crypto Transport Layer Security (TLS) cipher suite (with confidentiality).
 Must be pulled up to support Intel® AMT with TLS.
 Notes: 1.
 The internal pull-down is disabled after RSMRST# de-asserts.
 2. This signal is in the primary well.
-GPP_C5 / SMLOALERT# Boot Strap 0 Rising edge of RSMRST# This strap has a 20 kohm ± 30% internal pull-down.
-This is bit 0 (LSB) of a total of 4-bit encoded pin straps for boot configuration.
-This strap is used in conjunction with Boot Strap 1,2,3, (on GPP_H0, GPP_H1, GPP_H2 respectively).
-4-bit boot strap configuration encodings: 0000 = Master Attached Flash Configuration (BIOS / Intel CSME on SPI). eSPI is enabled
+GPP_C5 / SML0ALERT# eSPI Disable Rising edge of RSMRST# This strap has a 20 kohm ± 30% internal pull-down.
+0 = Enable eSPI.
+(Default) 1 = Disable eSPI.